guidance-analytics/wizard-ql/README.md

   𝗟<sub>anguage</sub>
 </h2>

-#### WizardQL is a natural-language-like query language for constructing data queries for certain resources that meet conditions.
+#### WizardQL is a natural-language-like query language for constructing data queries for resources that meet conditions.